Now more than ever you need to ask: Why do I need a Will?

 Making a Will may be one of the most selfless acts you will ever do in your life.

-If you die without a Will – and many people do – you should not leave your affairs in the lap of the gods.
-It is much worse than that.
+If you die without a Will – and many people do – you leave your affairs in the lap of the gods.
+It is even much worse than that.
 You leave your affairs in the lap of state legislation.
 Legislation which says who shall inherit your assets and how your estate shall be administered.

 If you die without a Will your estate shall be distributed in accordance with the intestacy rules – a “one size fits all” fixed formula.
 Perhaps the formula does not fit your family’s size.
 It certainly didn’t fit mine when I was 15 and my father died.
 It also didn’t fit my two sisters or my stepmother.
 In fact, it didn’t fit anyone in my family at all.